The 10 Best Things to do in Osaka – on Your First Trip

 I’ve stumbled across a cafe full of rescue dogs that you could play with and then potentially adopt, some amazing temples full of stone figures, or offering fire rituals, and food trends like giant ice cream.
 I think there’s almost something around every corner.

-I do this in Tokyo too, but, because Osaka is more compact I tend to find a greater variety of things in shorter walking time on my Osaka wanders.
+I do this in Tokyo too, but, because Osaka is more compact, I tend to find a greater variety of things in shorter walking time on my Osaka wanders.
 If you’re here for more than one day, you definitely need to add some wandering time to your schedule!

 Who Writes This Blog?

 My name is Helen Foster, and I’m a journalist and author.
-My travel articles have appeared in publications including The Australian, RAC Horizons, Jetstar Magazine, Sainsbury’s Magazine, and more.
+My travel articles have appeared in publications including The Australian, Escape, RAC Horizons, Jetstar Magazine, Sainsbury’s Magazine, and more.

-I’ve traveled to Japan five times before- solo and with my partner – and I’ve just returned from trip six in June 2023.
-So, everything here is pretty up to date.
+I’ve traveled to Japan eight times before – solo and with my partner and visited over 25 towns and cities.
+My last visit was November 2024 so, everything here is pretty up to date.

 Sharing is caring!